awsdocs/amazon-appstream2-developer-guide/doc_source/web-browser-user.md

 + Safari

 For browser\-based streaming sessions on dual monitors, a maximum display resolution of 2560x1600 pixels is supported per monitor\.
 If you require more than two monitors, or a display resolution that is greater than 2560x1600 pixels per monitor, you must use the AppStream 2\.0 client\.

+## USB Devices<a name="web-browser-usb-devices-user"></a>

+USB devices are not supported for browser\-based AppStream 2\.0 streaming sessions\.
+To use your USB devices with applications streamed through AppStream 2\.0, you must use the AppStream 2\.0 client\.
+For more information, see [AppStream 2\.0 Client Application for Windows](client-application-windows-user.md)\.

 ## Touchscreen Devices<a name="web-browser-using-touchscreen-devices-user"></a>